PlasmaPanther/IdeapadController/README.md

 sudo apt install python3-tk
 ```
 # How to run
-Make sure you have `virtualvenv` installed on your system.
+Make sure you have `virtualenv` installed on your system.

 * Download the source code and unzip
 * Or